keen/keen-tracking.js/README.md

 * [x] Asynchronous loading, similar to keen-js setup, though hopefully smaller and easier to extend
 * [x] Top-level `Keen` settings for debugging and disabling event transmission

-Here's what needs to be done:
+Here's what needs to be done next:

 * [ ] `Keen.helpers.getUniqueId`: return a guuid
 * [ ] Validate `Keen.listenTo` form submit binding on IE8
 * [ ] Expose `A` element click event and `FORM` element submit event timeouts (default: 500ms)

-*So how about dependencies?* No required dependencies.
-As for internally bundled deps, let's also avoid them as much as possible to minimize the compiled/minified browser library.
-Currently considering using [sizzle.js](http://sizzlejs.com/) for DOM wizardry, but open to alternatives here as well.

 *Ready to get started?* Run the following commands to get this dev project set up locally: